Where to eat in Granada Like a Local – Best Restaurants in Granada

 Granada province is home to one of Andalucia’s two national parks, the Sierra Nevada boasting the two highest peaks on the Iberian Peninsula.

-Not only is the Sierra Nevada popular with skiers, it’s clean, fresh air attracts hikers, mountain bikers, and rock climbers from around the world.
+Not only is the Sierra Nevada popular with skiers, but its also clean, fresh air attracts hikers, mountain bikers, and rock climbers from around the world.

 One of the great things about making Granada your base is that you are close to both the mountains and the beach.